 He taught several classes over 6 1/2 years at DePaul University, including Reporting for Converged Newsrooms, Online Journalism I, Online Journalism II, Mobile Journalism, News Editing and Multiplatform News Editing.
 In winter 2011, he launched The Red Line Project with students in his Online Journalism II class.
-The site won many national and regional awards — including honors from ONA and Editor & Publisher — in its 4 1/2 years.
+The site won many national and regional awards — including honors from ONA and Editor & Publisher.
+His UIC students continue to publish to it today.

 He also served as founder and faculty adviser the SPJ/ONA DePaul student organization.
 The group was named the 2013 and 2011 SPJ National Campus Chapter of the Year, Region 5 Campus Chapter of the Year and was DePaul University’s 2012 Outstanding Student Organization.
 Reilley was named DePaul’s Outstanding Faculty Adviser in 2012 and won SPJ’s David Eshelman Award for Outstanding Campus Adviser in 2013.

 Mike is a former reporter and copy editor at the Los Angeles Times and was one of the founding editors of ChicagoTribune.com.
 He’s a former news editor at WashingtonPost.com and ran the 2000 Summer Olympics copy desk for AOL.
 Mike also founded the journalism research site, The Journalist’s Toolbox , that he sold to the Society of Professional Journalists in 2007 and continues to update for SPJ.
 He also blogged about the Chicago Bear for two seasons on the NFL Blog Blitz site.